sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/invoices.md

 ### How to Calculate the Invoice Amount

 - Invoices should be submitted in the currency used in your contract (and USD by default), if expenses were purchased in a different currency, please use this currency converter: https://www1.oanda.com/currency/converter/ and use the date of purchase.
 (Do not use the Veem currency converter.)

-  **NOTE:** If the the currency in your contract differs from your payment currency, Airbase convert your invoice amount into your desired payment currency.
+  **NOTE:** If the the currency in your contract differs from your payment currency, Airbase converts your invoice amount into your desired payment currency.
 This may result in a favorable or unfavorable exchange rate.
 To mitigate this:

 - A. Retain a contract in the same currency as your payment currency.
 Updated employment contracts are handled by the People Team.
 - B. Maintain an account in the same currency as your contract to avoid exchange rate instability.